 The open mic to kick off our shows has become one of BlackLit Durham's most popular segments.
 If you want to touch the mic (one poem each, 5 min. maximum, unless the poems are less than two minutes each, then two poems is acceptable), our sign-up sheet opens at 6:30 pm, with the open mic beginning at 7 pm SHARP.
 First come, first served, limited slots available.
 Let's hear you SPIT YOUR FIRE, Ajax!

-Ticket Registration for Next Event via Eventbrite
+Ticket Registration for Next Event via Eventbrite (coming soon)

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.